 Campus clinicians are dedicated to serving students.
 Thoughtful telehealth programs optimize clinic resources and support clinic staff in delivering quality care to the right students at the right times.
 Programs can be designed to offer after hours support or 24/7 service.
 TimelyMD builds solutions that:

-Help clinic resources go farther with accurate triage and efficient case management.
-Extend quality care to students needing mental support, after hours support, or who live far away without adding burden to clinic staff.
+Help clinic and counseling resources go farther with accurate triage and efficient case management.

-Focus clinic flow on the right cases so students who need in-person care get in quickly.
-Smooth dips and spikes, helping clinics operate at a productive pace and be prepared for heavy usage periods.
+Focus clinic and counseling flow on the right cases so students who need in-person care get in quickly.

-Prevent leakage by ensuring students turn to campus programs for mental health and medical care, use campus clinics, and protect students and their parents from running up big bills at urgent care or ER facilities.
+Prevent leakage by ensuring students turn to campus programs for mental health and medical care, use campus clinics and counseling centers, and protect students and their parents from running up big bills at urgent care or ER facilities.

 "If I got sick in the night growing up, I’d wake my mom and she’d know what to do.
 At school, I can call a doctor who will support me the same way.
 It feels really good to know care is a call away."